Ordering Repeat Prescriptions

 - The MyGP App

 Please note we do not take requests for repeat medications by telephone.
+Please do not complete an eConsult for a repeat prescription.
+Thank you.

 Please allow 4 working days for your prescriptions to be processed.
 Remember to consider weekends and bank holidays too.